SIDN/spinsite/www-spin/content/_index.md

 {{% notice info %}}
 Press on the chevrons (<i class='fa fa-chevron-left'></i> and
 <i class='fa fa-chevron-right'></i>) to navigate to next or previous section, or use the
-navigation menu.
+navigation menu on the left.
 On smaller screens this menu can be found beneath the <i class="fa fa-bars"></i>-button.
 {{% /notice %}}